OneDrive connector for home map points

 2.In the Backup Appliance Configuration section select the Configuration only checkbox.

-Note, this selection is recommended unless you require user and devices data to be included (for example, if you use verified devices or remote wipe functionality).
+Note, this selection is recommended unless you are using File Director 2020.3 or earlier and require user and devices data to be included (for example, if you use verified devices or remote wipe functionality).

 3.Click Download Snapshot.